the-blue-coder/react-base/README - TO NOT COPY.md

 Update the content of the .env files
-Add "baseUrl": "src" in tsconfig.json > compilerOptions Ignore .env.development ONLY (do not ignore .env.production) in your .gitignore file (use "# Dotenv" as header comment) In index.html > Update <title> tag and <script type="module" src="/src/[main.tsx INTO index.tsx]"></script>
+Add "baseUrl": "src" in tsconfig.json > compilerOptions Ignore .env.development ONLY (do not ignore .env.production) in your .gitignore file (use "# Dotenv" as header comment) IF YOU'RE GOING TO HOST THE APP ON CPANEL WITH SYMFONY THEN DO NOT IGNORE dist folder, I REPEAT IF YOU'RE GOING TO HOST THE APP ON CPANEL WITH SYMFONY!!!
+In index.html > Update <title> tag and <script type="module" src="/src/[main.tsx INTO index.tsx]"></script>

 Run this long pnpm command: